Merry Christmas, Mr. Lawrence

 Merry Christmas, Mr. Lawrence (戦場のメリークリスマス, Senjō no Merī Kurisumasu), also known as Furyo (俘虜, Prisoner of War), is a 1983 war film co-written and directed by Nagisa Ōshima, co-written by Paul Mayersberg, and produced by Jeremy Thomas.
 The film is based on the experiences of Sir Laurens van der Post (portrayed by Tom Conti as Lt.
-Col. John Lawrence) as a prisoner of war in Java (Japanese-occupied Dutch East Indies) during World War II, as depicted in his books The Seed and the Sower (1963) and The Night of the New Moon (1970).
-It stars David Bowie, Ryuichi Sakamoto, Takeshi Kitano and Jack Thompson; Sakamoto also composed and played the musical score including the vocal version of the main theme "Forbidden Colours", with lyrics written and sung by David Sylvian.
+Col. John Lawrence) as a prisoner of war in Java (Japanese-occupied Dutch East Indies) during World War II, as described in his books The Seed and the Sower (1963) and The Night of the New Moon (1970).
+It stars David Bowie, Ryuichi Sakamoto, Takeshi Kitano and Jack Thompson.
+Sakamoto also composed and played the score, including the vocal version of the main theme, "Forbidden Colours", with lyrics written and sung by David Sylvian.
 The film was entered into the 1983 Cannes Film Festival in competition for the Palme d'Or.
 Sakamoto's score won the film a BAFTA Award for Best Film Music.

 Plot

 In 1942, Captain Yonoi is the commander of the POW camp in Lebak Sembada in Japanese-occupied Java.
 A strict adherent to the bushido code, his only connection to the prisoners are the empathetic Lieutenant-Colonel John Lawrence, the only inmate fluent in Japanese, and the abrasive spokesman Group Captain Hicksley, who repeatedly resists Yonoi's attempts to find weapons experts among the prisoners.
 Lawrence has befriended Sergeant Gengo Hara but remains at odds with the rest of the staff.
 Summoned to the military trial of the recently captured Major Jack Celliers, Yonoi is fascinated by his resilience and has him interned at the camp.
-Yonoi confides in Lawrence that he is haunted with shame due to his absence during the February 26 Incident, believing he should have died alongside the rebels, implying his focus on honour stems from this.
-Sensing a kindred spirit in Celliers, Yonoi's fascination grows into a romantic obsession.
+Yonoi confides in Lawrence that he is haunted with shame due to his absence during the February 26 incident, believing he should have died alongside the rebels, implying his focus on honour stems from this.
+Sensing a kindred spirit in Celliers, Yonoi's fascination grows.

 When the inmates are made to fast as punishment for insubordination during the forced seppuku of a guard, Celliers is caught sneaking them food.
 They discover a smuggled radio during the subsequent investigation, forcing Celliers and Lawrence to accept blame.
 Yonoi's batman, realizing the hold Celliers has on him, attempts to kill Celliers in his sleep that night, but fails after he wakes up and escapes, freeing Lawrence too.
-Yonoi catches Celliers and challenges him to a duel in exchange for his freedom, but Celliers refuses; the batman returns and kills himself for his failure, urging Yonoi to kill Celliers before his feelings overpower him.
+Yonoi catches Celliers and challenges him to a duel in exchange for his freedom, but Celliers refuses.
+The batman returns and kills himself for his failure, urging Yonoi to kill Celliers before his feelings overpower him.